you06/abclient/README.md

-# SQLSmith Client
+# Doppelgänger

-This is the client of [SQLSmith-go](https://github.com/you06/sqlsmith-go).
+This is the client of [SQLSmith-go](https://github.com/you06/sqlsmith-go) to execute random generate SQLs in double side.

 ## Build